Ewooral/Ewooral-Tutorials/GIT/set-up-git.md

 	 git log --oneline

+* See all log of commits you've made

+	 git log

 * revert back to older or previous commits or version of a file

          git checkout <commit> <file>